webpack-contrib/imports-loader/README.md

 > [!WARNING]
 >
-> `%20` is space in a query string, because you can't use spaces in URLs
+> `%20` represents a `space` in a query string, because you can't use spaces in URLs

 ```js
 // Alternative syntax: